THE TRIAL OF ABDUS SALAM

 PRAISE FOR THE PLAY

-“A charming, but ultimately sad tale about a uniquely talented scientist.” – Sheldon Glashow, Harvard University, Nobel Laureate (Physics), 1979
+“A captivating tale about a uniquely gifted scientist.” – Sheldon Glashow, Harvard University, Nobel Laureate (Physics), 1979